520xyxyzq/slam-super-6d/README.md

 ## YCB video experiment

 We combine [DOPE](https://github.com/NVlabs/Deep_Object_Pose) pose predictions with [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) camera odometry to build per-video object-level maps.
-And we exploit the robust state estimates to pseudo-label YCB-v training images and fine-tune the DOPE estimator of selected YCB objects.
+And we exploit the state estimates to pseudo-label YCB-v training images and fine-tune the DOPE estimator for selected YCB objects.

 ### Comparison of robust pose graph optimization methods for pseudo-labeling